-Extreme cold weather sleeping bags need to keep you super warm in absolute freezing temperatures so you can go get a great night sleep.
-You don’t want to be up half the night freezing; you want to be well rested to get on with your adventures the following day.
+Extreme cold weather sleeping bags need to keep you super warm in absolutely freezing temperatures so you can go get a great night sleep.
+You don’t want to be up half the night freezing; you want to be well-rested to get on with your adventures the following day.

 However deciphering which is the best cold weather sleeping bag is not the easiest task- which is where this guide is going to come in handy.
 Whilst some sleeping bags claim to keep you cosy and warm, some do little to reduce the chill factor and the last thing you want to do is work this out the first you use it.

 This best sleeping bag for cold weather guide takes you through everything you need to consider in order to purchase the perfect extreme cold weather sleeping bag.
 First up, I’ll take you through the various features that make a sleeping bag suitable for cold weather and then take a closer look at some of the best extreme cold sleeping bag options weather currently on the market.

 Whether you’re looking for the best cold weather sleeping bags for your family camping trips or for lightweight cold weather sleeping bags perfect for backpacking around Europe in the middle of winter, I have no doubt you will find just what you are looking for in this guide.